-We see in Fig. 1, top subplot, that torrent 11 has a poor entropy.
-This poor entropy is due to the limited upload capacity of the initial seed.
-Indeed, when a torrent is in transient state, available pieces are replicated with an exponential capacity of service [25], but rare pieces are served by the initial seed at a constant rate.
-We see in Fig. 3 that at the beginning of the experiment around 1250 over 1657 pieces are rare.
-The number of rarest pieces, i.e., the set size of the pieces that are equally rarest, decreases linearly with time.
-As the size of each piece in this torrent is 512 kB, a rapid calculation shows that the rarest pieces are duplicated in the peer set at a rate close to 20 kB/s.
+available pieces are replicated with an exponential capacity of service [26], but rare pieces are served by the initial seed at a constant rate.
+This is confirmed by Fig. 3 that shows the number of rarest pieces, i.e., the set size of the pieces that are equally rarest.
+We see that the number of rarest pieces decreases linearly with time.
+As the size of each piece in this torrent is 4 MB, a rapid calculation shows that the rarest pieces are duplicated in the peer set at a constant rate close to 36 kB/s.
 We do not have a direct proof that this rate is the one of the initial seed, because we do not have global knowledge of the torrent.
-However, we have two reasons to believe it is reasonable.
-First, the default upload rate on most of the BitTorrent clients is set to 20 kB/s.
-Thus this upload rate is likely to correspond to a single client.
-Second, the torrent is in its startup phase and most of the pieces are only available on the initial seed.
-Therefore, only the initial seed can serve the rare pieces shown in Fig. 3.
+However, the torrent is in its startup phase and most of the pieces are only available on the initial seed.
+Indeed, Fig. 2 shows that there are missing pieces in the peer set, thus the rarest pieces presented in Fig. 3 are missing pieces in the peer set.
+Therefore, only the initial seed can serve the missing pieces shown in Fig. 3.
 In conclusion, the upload capacity of the initial seed is the bottleneck for the replication of the rare pieces, and the time spent in transient state only depends on the upload capacity of the initial seed.

-4Our definition of transient and steady state differs from the one given by Yang et al. [25].
+$^{^{5}}$ Our definition of transient and steady state differs from the one given by Yang et al. [26].

-The rarest first algorithm minimizes the time spent in transient state and replicates fast available pieces.
+The rarest first algorithm attempts to minimize the time spent in transient state and replicates fast available pieces.
 Indeed, leechers download first the rare pieces.
 As the rare pieces are only present on the initial seed, the upload capacity of the initial seed will be fully utilized and no or few duplicate rare pieces will be served by the initial seed.
-We see in Fig. 3 that there is no significant slope change when the seed leaves the peer set.
-Therefore, pieces missing in the peer set are served by peers outside the peer set at the same rate as pieces present in the peer set.
 Once served by the initial seed, a rare piece becomes available and is served in the torrent with an increasing capacity of service.
-As rare pieces are served at a constant rate, most of the capacity of service of the torrent is used to replicate the available pieces on the leechers.
-Indeed, Fig. 2 shows that once a piece is served by the initial seed, the rarest first algorithm will start to replicate it fast as shown by the continuous increase in the mean number of copies over all the peers.
+As rare pieces are served at a constant rate, most of the capacity of service of the torrent is used to replicate the available pieces on leechers.
+Indeed, Fig. 2 shows that once a piece is served by the initial seed, the rarest first algorithm will start to replicate it fast as shown by the continuous increase in the mean number of copies over all the peers, and by the number of copies of the most replicated piece (dotted line) that is always close to the maximum peer set size of 80.

-In summary, the poor entropy observed for some torrents is due to the transient phase.
+In summary, the low entropy observed for some torrents is due to the transient phase.
 The duration of this phase cannot be shorter than the time for the initial seed to send one copy of each piece, which is constrained by the upload capacity of the initial seed.
 Thus, the time spent in this phase cannot be shorten further by the piece replication strategy.
 The rarest first algorithm minimizes the time spent in transient state.
 Once a piece is served by the initial seed, the rarest first algorithm replicates it fast.
 Therefore, a replacement of the rarest first algorithm by another algorithm cannot be justified based on the real torrents we have monitored in transient state.